mjbots/moteus/docs/reference.md

 The fields have the same semantics as for the register protocol documented above.
 The options are the same as for `d pos`, with the exception of stop position which is not supported.

+### `d brake` ###

+Enter the "brake" state.
+In this mode, all motor phases are shorted to ground, resulting in a passive "braking" action.

 ### `d index` ###